strange in a strange town

 is half angel, half conquistador writing into the Spanish archipelago of plains, mountains and skies.
 In the New Age

-Renaissance style, Poet Murcia is a magician of high romance with flying majesty.
+Renaissance style, Murcia is a magician of high romance with flying majesty.
 The imagery is rich and full, with

 allusions to exotic tropical places, rare drinks, the beauty of the body, music, Biblical images, nature in oceans,